 Michael's retail and hospitality clients include national retailers and property management companies.
 He and his team were recognized in 2012 as Sears Holdings Corporation's "Go-To Firm for Litigation" in a survey conducted by American Lawyer and Corporate Counsel magazines.
 He has first-chaired trials in Hillsborough, Palm Beach, Pinellas and Polk Counties.

 Michael has defended law enforcement officers in both federal and state courts in cases involving 42 U.S.C.
 Section 1983 allegations and state law claims.
 In Henry v.
 Livingston, 2014 WL 5823229 (M.D.
 Fla.
-2014), Michael defended two police officers in an issue of first impression within the Eleventh Circuit, which is whether the doctrine espoused in Heck v.
+2014), Michael defended two police officers in an issue of first impression within the Eleventh Circuit, which is whether the estoppel doctrine in Heck v.
 Humphrey, 512 U.S. 477 (1994) applies to minor plaintiffs.
 The court agreed with Michael that the Heck doctrine applies to minors, and went on to dismiss the false arrest claims against the officers on that basis.
-Michael has lectured on this and other law enforcement issues, and his articles have been published in Florida Police Chief magazine.